restcord/restcord/docs/index.md

     - Yes.
 There are caveats though.
 Some of the requests aren't super fast, and can slow down your users responses.
 You should cache as much as you can.
 2. Can I use this to create a bot?
     - Yes, but not the typical kind.
 This does not spawn a long running process, or connect to the websocket gateway like the other lib does.
+3. It wont let me send messages.
+Whats up?
+    - You have to have your bot connect to the websocket gateway at LEAST once before you can create messages.

 Getting Started
 ---------------